Invariant Probabilistic Prediction: Empirical results

 In addition to the distributional methods, we reduce the probabilistic predictions to their conditional means and compare with respect to the mean squared error (MSE) against methods aimed for mean prediction, such as anchor regression \citep{Rothenhausler2021} and DRIG \citep{Shen2023}.
-The setting for distributional anchor regression, anchor regression, and DRIG does allow interventions on the response variable, and we investigate the influence of including the corresponding environment in the training data in Appendix \ref{sec:add_figures}.
-Finally, as another baseline method for point prediction, we test V-REx \citep{Krueger2021} with $y = f_{\theta}(x)$ parametrized by neural networks with the same architecture as our NN implementation of IPP.
-In this method, the loss function is of the same form as in IPP but with the MSE as risk, i.e., $\mathcal{R}^e(\theta)=\bbE[(Y^e-f_{\theta}(X^e))^2]$.
+The setting for distributional anchor regression, anchor regression, and DRIG does allow interventions on the response variable, and we investigate the influence of including the corresponding environment in the training data Appendix \ref{sec:add_figures}.
+Finally, as another baseline method for point prediction, we test V-REx \citep{Krueger2021} with $y = f_{\theta}(x)$ parametrized by neural networks with the same architecture as our neural network implementation of IPP.
+In this method, the loss function is of the same form as in IPP except replacing SCRPS with the squared error loss, i.e., $\mathcal{R}^e(\theta)=\bbE[\{Y^e-f_{\theta}(X^e)\}^2]$.